This June we celebrate a positive approach to food!

-Six Spoons in June is an annual campaign that shines a light on hidden sugars and helps everyday Australians #sticktosix to reduce their daily added sugar intake by:
+6 Spoons in June is an annual campaign that shines a light on hidden sugars and challenges everyone to limit added sugar intake to 6 teaspoons (25g) per day.

-- Signing up to the 30-day program, which offers practical and easy-to-apply information to help people make healthier choices for themselves and their family.
+- Signing up to the 30-day Kick Start Program which offers practical and easy-to-apply information to help people make healthier choices for themselves and their family.

 How to achieve 6 teaspoons or less per day